sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-04/README.md

 ## Put it to the test

 1. When the game is not over, you need to add an output that contains the latest state of the game.
-2. Call the public method of the contract.
-If a parameter of the public method is of `Sig` type, the callback function needs to be used to return the signature.
+2. Call the public method of the contract to broadcast the transaction that executes the contract.